Okay. I can do this.

 Who's staring at me?
 I'm fucking lying at the bottom of the ocean.

 I groan internally.
 My head is really killing me but nonetheless, I force my eyes to open slowly and cringe at the sun beaming down on me.

 God, everything is really fuzzy.
 I adjust my head to look up at the body hovering over me.

 It's a little kid.
-Finally when my vision focuses into view, I find myself staring into approximately a nine year-old little girl with huge brown eyes.
+Finally, when my vision focuses into view, I find myself staring into I think a nine-year-old little girl with huge brown eyes.

 "Are you alright?"
 She asks in a really cute voice.

 I force myself to nod my head even though I feel like I've been hit by a dumpster truck.

 Placing my hands against the ground, I lift myself up slowly with the help of the little girl and dust my jeans off.
 I notice a ragged jacket on the floor which I recognize as mine.
 I reach down and dust it off before folding it over my arm.